theapache64/jaba/README.md

 # Jaba

 A simple cli tool to convert your stock android project structure to MVVM architectural pattern.
 It also includes templates for splash and login screen.
+Basically, jaba is a time saver. :)

 ## Download